Liability Coverage: Why State Minimums Fall Dangerously Short

 | $1.5M+ | $2M–$5M+ umbrella policy |

-The cost is surprisingly affordable — typically $150–$400 per year for $1 million in coverage, with each additional million adding roughly $75–$100 annually.
+The cost is surprisingly affordable — umbrella coverage averages around $383 per year for $1 million for a standard household (one home, two cars, two drivers), with a range of $200–$600 annually depending on your risk profile.
+Each additional million adds roughly $75–$150 per year.
 Most umbrella policies require you to first carry at least 250/500/250 on your auto policy as a prerequisite.
+If you have a teen driver, a pool, a boat, or rental property, expect your premium to land at the higher end of that range.

 Coverage Recommendations by Situation